erykjj/jwpublib/README.md

 * **Description**: *King James Version* with inline/interlinear links to [*Strong's*](README.md/#strongs-hebrew-and-chaldee-dictionary--strongs-greek-dictionary-of-the-new-testament)
 * **Latest releases**: [*KJS_4.0-inline.jwpub*](https://github.com/erykjj/jwpublib/releases/download/KJS_4.0/KJS_4.0-inline.jwpub) & [*KJS_4.0-interlinear.jwpub*](https://github.com/erykjj/jwpublib/releases/download/KJS_4.0/KJS_4.0-interlinear.jwpub)
 * **Released**: [2024-06-30](CHANGELOG.md/#kjs_40---2024-06-30)
 * **Note**: The *interlinear* version needs to replace the *Kingdom Interlinear*, so if you have that installed, you'll need to remove it: *Bible* → *Languages* → *Delete*.
 The *inline* version can co-exist with the *Kingdom Interlinear* or the *KJS-interlinear*.
-Add to your Bible comparison selection in the side pane for quick lookup of words in Strong's dictionaries.
+Add to your Bible comparison selection in the side pane for quick lookup of words in Strong's dictionaries

 ![versions](screenshots/KJS-versions.png)